-The goal of the Washington University Diabetes Research Center Transgenic and ES Cell Core is to assist investigators in the efficient and cost-effective development of genetically-altered murine models to elucidate the pathogenesis of diabetes and its complications and to explore related areas of endocrinology and metabolism.
-These novel animal models serve as an important avenue for pre-clinical studies that will ultimately provide the basis for translation of basic research advances into clinical practice.
-Importantly, in vivo models will allow the analysis of gene function in the context of complex intercellular and integrative systemic responses needed for the study of diabetes, a polygenic disorder involving multiple tissue types and environmental influences.
+The Transgenic and ES Cell Core of the Washington University Diabetes Research Center (DRC) provides services for efficient and cost-effective development of genetically altered mouse models to elucidate the pathogenesis of diabetes and related metabolic disorders.
+Importantly, in vivo models allow analysis of gene function in the context of complex intercellular and integrative systemic responses needed for the study of diabetes, a polygenic disorder involving multiple tissue types and environmental influences.

 Professor of Medicine

-Mailing Address: Campus Box 8126
+660 South Euclid Avenue, Campus Box 8126

 Consultations on general approaches and overall project design are provided by Dr. Miner.

 Complex Vector and Gene Editing Design Consultation and Construction

-ES Cell Transfection
+Mouse ES Cell Manipulation

 Microinjection of DNA (plasmid fragment or BAC) into single-celled mouse embryos to generate conventional transgenic mice